 - ¼ cup fresh parsley; roughly chopped (plus more for garnish)

-- 1 ½ cups of lagar (we chose a light coloured variety; Harp)
+- 1 ½ cups of lagar (we have used Harp and Guinness)

 - ¼ cup white old cheddar cheese